kwojcik/mapwalker/README.md

 ```

 # Thoughts so far
-So from this data, it feels safe to conclude that the simulated map accurately models real golang maps except for the growth behavior.
-We proved this by preallocating a large golang map before running the experiment.
-Preallocating the large map lets us insert as much as we want without coming close to the load factor needed to trigger map growth.
+1. The real map grew about 2.5x as we iterated through it
+2. The simulated map grew about 2.8x as we iterated through it.
+3. The sparse map (preallocated large enough so as to not grow) behaved exactly like the simulated map.

+The simulated and sparse map behaved pretty similarly.
+The averages and stddev were identical, but the distribution was a little different.
+I still think it's safe to say that our simulated map accurately models a map's behavior, minus growth.

+The real map that had to grow actually ended up smaller than the simulated one 100% of the time, which is interesting.
+I expected the randomness of growth to give a much larger variance in final size.
+The randomness I'm referring to here is that during growth I expecte the element that were iterating on to end up in a random bucket in the hash table.
+Meaning sometimes after growing the iterator would jump to the end of the map and other times it would be at the very beginning.

+I guess I was wrong, let's dig in further.

 # Digging further into normal maps
-Based on the data so far, it looks like we need to dig deeper on the behavior of maps when they grow.
 Let's take some data on the iteration length vs the initial size of the map; maybe we guess the final size based on the initial size?

 ```
 # Initial sizes 100, 200, 300, ..., 50000
-for x in `seq 100 100 50000`; do echo -n "$x "; ./mapwalker --rawResults --onlyMap --iterations 1 --initial $x; done | awk '{print $1 " " $2/$1}' > data
+for x in `seq 100 100 50000`; do
+  echo -n "$x ";
+  ./mapwalker --rawResults --onlyMap --iterations 1 --initial $x;
+done | awk '{print $1 " " $2/$1}' > data

 # Initial sizes 50000, 60000, 70000, ..., 500000
-for x in `seq 50000 10000 500000`; do echo -n "$x "; ./mapwalker --rawResults --onlyMap --iterations 1 --initial $x; done | awk '{print $1 " " $2/$1}' >> data
+for x in `seq 50000 10000 500000`; do
+  echo -n "$x ";
+  ./mapwalker --rawResults --onlyMap --iterations 1 --initial $x;
+done | awk '{print $1 " " $2/$1}' >> data

+# Plot
 echo 'set terminal png; plot "data" using 1:2 title "Final size ratio vs initial size"' | gnuplot > test.png
 ```